How Internet Security Evolved in Tandem with iGaming

 Over time, this security concern aided in the rise of online bingo which moved away from direct browser integration.
 Instead, many bingo games relied on downloadable clients from online casinos, which were much more tightly controlled, doing things many websites at the time couldn’t.
 These remained a standard for ages, only seeing significant abandonment recently.

 The Modern Age

-In the last few years, arguable the biggest change in online bingo gaming has come from improvements in HTML and related web technologies.
-HTML5, as a much more flexible system than its predecessors, has paved the way for bingo games to head back to browsers en force.
+In the last few years, arguably the biggest change in online bingo gaming has come from improvements in HTML and related web technologies.
+HTML5, as a much more flexible system than its predecessors, has paved the way for bingo games to head back to browsers enforce.